Real Life Potty Training STories

 Question #4 - How Long Did It Take to Click?

-Pee took two or three days.
+For our son, pee took two or three days.
 Poop took three-to-five days to click.
+For our daughter, pee took a day or two and poop took two to three days.

-The first couple of hours of training were actually some of the easiest because Ethan thought it was a new and fun activity and also because we made a big deal about being a big boy and using the “big boy potty.”
-As time went by during the first few days it became more of a challenge because he was more interested in whatever activity he was doing and seemed bothered and stressed to be asked to use the potty.
+The first couple of hours of training were actually some of the easiest in terms of prompting to go / sitting on the potty because my kids thought it was a new and fun activity.
+As time went by during the first few days it became more of a challenge because they were more interested in whatever activity they were doing and seemed bothered and stressed to be asked to use the potty.

-During this phase, I learned that instead of insisting and fighting with him to try to get him to go potty right that second, it worked better if I reminded him gently where the potty was if he wanted to use it.
-When he made mistakes, I used it as a learning lesson to teach him to listen to his body and to reminded him that he didn't wear diapers anymore and that should find the potty if he needed to go to the bathroom.
+During this phase, I learned that instead of insisting and fighting with them to try to get them to go potty right that second, it worked better if I reminded them gently where the potty was if they wanted to use it.
+Or using an Alexa or phone alarm to remind them.
 After five days or so, prompting and going to the potty had already become part of our daily routine.

-Question #5 - When Were You Really Confident He Was Trained?
+Question #5 - When Were You Really Confident They Were Trained?

-I think it probably took about a month or two.
-The first month was all about me being on top of his bodily signals and his daily potty schedule.
+I think it probably took about a month or two with my son and two or three months with my daughter.
+The first month was all about me being on top of their bodily signals and their daily potty schedule.
 It was a "preemptive" approach in the sense that I was trying to catch and avoid possible accidents.
-The second month was more of me responding to his signals (frustrated looks, potty dances or verbal communications) to make sure we made it to the potty in time.
+The second month was more of me responding to just their signals (frustrated looks, potty dances or verbal communications) to make sure we made it to the potty in time.

 Question #6 - How Did You Tackle Poop?